-The Directors present the audited financial statements of the Company.
-The Company is a company limited by shares, domiciled and incorporated in the United Kingdom.
+The Directors present the audited financial statements of the Company, an unlimited liability Company domiciled and incorporated in the United Kingdom, whose principal activity is that of an intermediate holding company.
+The Company is a wholly owned subsidiary of Scottish Widows Group Limited.